How To Scale IT After Getting Series A Funding For Your Startup

 For most Bay Area startups, the device decision is MacBook Pro versus Windows PC.
 We recommend MacBooks for the majority of roles, and particularly for engineering teams.

 MacOS is a stable, Unix-based operating system that most engineers are already familiar with and prefer.
-MacBooks require significantly less IT support than Windows machines, and have fewer driver conflicts, fewer software compatibility issues, fewer security vulnerabilities requiring patching.
-That lower support overhead has a direct impact on your IT costs and on the productivity of whoever is handling IT for your team.
-For the same reason, MacBook users tend to experience fewer IT-related disruptions, which reduces the per-employee cost of IT friction we discussed above.
+MacBooks require significantly less IT support than Windows machines, with fewer driver conflicts, fewer software compatibility issues, and fewer security vulnerabilities requiring patching, and that reduced overhead shows up directly in your IT costs and in how much time your team loses to IT friction.

 The practical consideration is cost.
 MacBook Pros represent a higher upfront device investment than comparable Windows machines.
 The total cost of ownership, when you factor in the reduced support burden and longer device lifespan, consistently favours Mac for software and engineering teams.